wemake-services/meta/.gitlab/merge_request_templates/Default.md

 - [ ] The commit message follows our guidelines
 - [ ] Tests for the changes have been added
 - [ ] Docs have been added or updated
+- [ ] You have checked how to create a [merge request](https://github.com/wemake-services/meta/wiki/Creating-a-merge-request)

 ## Issues